There's no contest: the very best gumbo in New Orleans is...at the home of any given New Orleanian's Mama.

-Most visitors to the city aren't lucky enough to get invited to Mama's house for a Friday night gumbo, though.
-To sample this rich stew, thickened with okra, filé (ground sassafras), or a dark roux, seasoned liberally with Creole spices, and served over rice, we have to turn to the pros.
+Most visitors to the city aren't lucky enough to get invited to Mama's house for Friday night gumbo, though.
+To sample this rich stew, thickened with okra, filé (ground sassafras), or a dark roux, seasoned liberally with Creole spices, and served over rice, look to the pros.

-From the city's finest gourmet eateries to down-home neighborhood joints, the vast majority of restaurants in New Orleans offer gumbo of one sort or another on their menus.
-And really, presuming you like the rich, smoky flavors of the dish, it's worth trying a cup anywhere in town (or in the Southern part of the state, actually).
-If you're really in the mood to dig into a nice big bowl, though, seek out these ten restaurants, who serve the very best of the best.
+From the city's finest gourmet eateries to down-home neighborhood joints, the vast majority of New Orleans restaurants offer gumbo of one sort or another on their menus.
+And really, presuming you like the rich, smoky flavors of the dish, it's worth trying a cup anywhere in town (or in the Southern part of the state).
+If you're really in the mood to dig into a nice big bowl, though, seek out these 10 restaurants that serve the very best of the best.

-Liuzza's by the Track, in Mid-City, offers one of NOLA's favorite interpretations of Creole gumbo, chock full of okra, seafood, and locally-made sausage swimming in a broth made with an extra-dark roux and seasoned with 17 secret herbs and spices.
-At just under $5 for a cup, it's one of the best seafood deals in town.
+Liuzza's by the Track in Mid-City offers one of NOLA's favorite interpretations of Creole gumbo, chockfull of okra, seafood, and locally-made sausage swimming in a broth made with an extra-dark roux and seasoned with 17 secret herbs and spices.
+For the amount of food that you get, it's one of the best seafood deals in town.

-Creole and Italian specialties nestle side-by-side on the menu at Mandina's, a favorite neighborhood restaurant in Mid-City.
-Though Mandina's is actually best-known for having some of the finest Turtle Soup au Sherry in town, they also make an outstanding seafood gumbo.
+Creole and Italian specialties nestle side-by-side on the menu at Mandina's, which is a favorite neighborhood restaurant in Mid-City.
+Though Mandina's is actually best-known for having some of the finest Turtle Soup au Sherry in town, it also makes an outstanding seafood gumbo.
 It's thick and pleasantly fishy, a reminder that gumbo almost certainly shares a common ancestor with French bouillabaisse.

-One of the best fine-dining options in the French Quarter, Mr. B's serves contemporary high-end New Orleans cuisine with an emphasis on regional products and classic Creole culinary technique.
+One of the best fine-dining options in the French Quarter, Mr. B's Bistro serves contemporary high-end New Orleans cuisine with an emphasis on regional products and classic Creole culinary technique.

 Gumbo Ya-Ya, a house specialty, is actually a fairly straight-forward Cajun-style chicken and sausage gumbo, with a dark roux base, a big dose of the Cajun trinity (celery, bell pepper, and onion), and a heavy hand with Creole seasonings.
 It's simple and well-balanced, and the carefully-selected ingredients really shine.